 At the OfficeMax Meeting, OfficeMax shareholders will consider and vote upon a proposal to approve and adopt the merger agreement.
 OfficeMax's board of directors unanimously recommends that holders of OfficeMax common shares vote and instruct their votes be cast "FOR" the proposal to approve and adopt the merger agreement.
-Some directors and executive officers of OfficeMax have interests in the merger that are in addition to or differ from those of shareholders of

-OfficeMax generally.
-See "The Merger-Interests of OfficeMax Directors and Executive Officers in the Merger."
+Some directors and executive officers of OfficeMax have interests in the merger that are in addition to or differ from those of shareholders of OfficeMax Directors and Executive Officers in the Merger."